The Automotive Customer Journey Explained

 What Strong Execution Actually Looks Like

-Little Rock Volkswagen: 64 units sold, $294,821 in documented revenue from a single campaign.
+- Little Rock Volkswagen: 64 units sold, $294,821 in documented revenue from a single campaign.

-Salt Lake City GMC: 89 units sold, $421,593 in revenue.
+- Salt Lake City GMC: 89 units sold, $421,593 in revenue.

-Oklahoma City CDJR: 83 units sold, $398,762 in revenue.
+- Oklahoma City CDJR: 83 units sold, $398,762 in revenue.

-Torrance Chevrolet: 72 units sold, $345,688 in revenue.
+- Torrance Chevrolet: 72 units sold, $345,688 in revenue.

-How to Actually Improve Your Journey Strategy
+How to Improve Your Journey Strategy Right Now

 Start with an honest audit.
 Where are your buyers coming from?
 Where are they dropping off?
 What does your lead response time look like at 7pm on a Tuesday?
 Most stores have gaps they don’t know about because nobody’s measuring the full journey from first click to signed deal.

 Fix the weak stages first.
-If your awareness-stage content is thin, start there.
+If your awareness content is thin, start there.
 If your BDC response times are slow, fix that before spending another dollar on ads.
 The buyer journey is only as strong as its weakest link.

 Frequently Asked Questions